 Marty Bankson – Vice President

-Semi-retired decorating and construction trades contractor, Bankson joined NOSHA three years ago.
+Semi-retired decorating and construction trades contractor, Bankson joined NOSHA in the spring of 2012.
 He has an Associate of Arts degree from Wharton County Junior College (Texas), and attended University of Texas, Austin until 1969.
 He adopted a skeptical mindset early, which was re-energized on witnessing the increasing politicization of fundamentalist Christianity and Islam.
-Current member of the "All-American" groups ACLU, AHA, AU, Democratic Socialists of America, and Southern Poverty Law Center.
-He's a volunteer for New Orleans Jazz and Heritage Festival and Foundation and a contributor and copy editor for the NOSHA quarterly newsletter, The Humanist Advocate.
-Follow his blog ‘Bricolage’.
+Current member of the ‘All-American’ groups ACLU, American Humanist Association, and Americans United for Separation of Church and State.
+Previous volunteer at the New Orleans Jazz and Heritage Festival and Foundation.
+Reporter for the Humanist Advocate newsletter and contributor to the NOSHA Blog.

 Joyce Kisner – Treasurer